The Apthorp: Changes of sponsor

 Africa Israel relinquished the Apthorp to Area Property Partners in August 2012, shortly after Arefin acquired the debt.
 The building was refinanced with a $125 million first mortgage from Macquarie Bank and a $60 million mezzanine loan from Macquarie and Arefin.
 At the time, only 50 of the 163 condos had been sold.
 That October, condominium owners voted to change the Apthorp's bylaws so the sponsors were no longer financially responsible for the unsold condominiums.
 Richard J. Mack of Area Property Partners said that, although the previous sponsors had already renovated the common areas of the building, "upgrading the finishes and combining units is something that we continue to do."
 After the leases for the 40 apartments owned by JSR Capital had expired, these units were also renovated.

 The new sponsors hired Goldstein, Hill & West Architects in July 2013 to design a two-story addition above the roof, with four penthouse apartments.
 The sponsors said the new penthouses would provide funding for repairs to the rest of the building.
 Amid opposition from condo owners and other local residents, Manhattan Community Board 7 vetoed these plans in September 2013, and the LPC demurred on whether to approve the penthouses.
 The following January, the LPC requested that Hill West redesign the penthouses.
 The plans required unanimous consent from condo owners, but many owners had indicated that they would not support any version of the penthouse plan.
 When the sponsors presented a new plan for the penthouses in June 2014, numerous residents expressed disapproval.
 A scaled-down version of the penthouses was finally approved in August 2014.

 The parking garage in the Apthorp's basement was sold in mid-2014 for $12.3 million.
 Around the same time, Ares Management (which had acquired Area Property Partners' holdings, including the Apthorp) fired Corcoran Sunshine as the building's brokerage firm.
 Ares instead had its own staff market the condominiums.
 A joint venture between Thor Equities and Imperial Companies bought 70 of the condominiums in 2016 for a total of $112 million.
+By 2024, the Apthorp's cash flow had decreased significantly, and income from the building covered only 88% of its expense.
+There were concerns that one of the building's main tenants, Chase Bank, would move out.